The Surrokko Fountain Pen

 Needless to say, the marketing is all about bit of a bummer to me.
 I wasn’t able to buy the pen directly on their web site due to unknown shopping cart errors, and of their two authorized retailers, one seems to be gone and the other told me to contact the makers directly, which is how I obtained mine.

-I am focused on this “made in” part because it’s really rare for any new pen makers to emerge these days - most just contract directly with the major luxury pen manufacturers in China or Germany.
+It’s really rare for any new pen makers to emerge these days - most just contract directly with the major luxury pen manufacturers in China or Germany.
 But with a high price point and low quantity of initial backers, I can believe that an artisinal batch like this could be made in-house by experienced makers.

 Image taken from Kickstarter.

-On to the pen.
+On to the pen!
 I’m sure they could have shaved an easy USD $100 from the price with less packaging, but I know packaging helps tell a story, and this is a very bulky 3-layered story.
 A slipcase, followed by a box, followed by a uniquely hinge-opening “jewelry box”.
 Then there’s the pen.

 The base model comes with a varnished red Bock nib, threaded into the very tip of the grip, rather than the section like most pens.
 One of their videos claims the pen is balanced to come to rest with the cap’s logo pointing upward, but mine did not perform that way, even when capping it such that the flat side of the pen was opposite the clip.
 The weight of the clip always dragged it to rest against the clip itself.